Digging deep into Windows 10

 While you’re in this menu, enabling “Clipboard history” lets you save multiple items to the clipboard so you can use them again later.
 Nifty stuff.

 Introduced in the Windows 10 May 2019 Update, Windows Sandbox makes it easy to test unknown software and websites in a safe environment.
 The feature basically creates a virtualized second copy of Windows within Windows where you can run untrusted tasks, firewalled from your main installation.
 If things go pear-shaped, just nuke the virtual PC and start anew.
 Easy-peasy!
 And if a file checks out, you can move it out of quarantine and copy it over to Windows 10 proper.
-Our Windows Sandbox guide explains everything you need to know.
+The May 2020 Update adds the ability to enable networking and your PC’s GPU within Sandbox, and even a shared folder between Sandbox and your PC’s desktop, if you don't mind the increased threat risk.

 Snip & Sketch